nimblehq/api-mock-templates/.github/wiki/Docker.md

     docker compose -f docker-compose.dev.yml up
     ```

-### Deploying the Mock Server to fly.io
+## Deployment with Dockerfile

-[Fly.io](http://Fly.io) supports deploying the Mock Server via Dockerfile.
-Developers can deploy it by following these steps:
+To support deploying the Mock Server via Dockerfile.
+Developers can create a `Dockerfile`:

-1. Create `Dockerfile`

     ```docker
     FROM stoplight/prism:latest